We all know the power of the first contact. The first date may turn into the love of your life – or get forgotten in a couple of hours.

 Airy and elegant app onboarding screens by Lana Marandina

 There are three main goals behind app onboarding: it greets, informs and engages a user.

 Onboarding screens set the first contact between the user and the app.
 It is a sort of introduction that somehow imitates communication in the non-virtual world with a greeting.
 It is especially clear if the app uses a mascot or character that is chosen to reflect a flow of direct communication with a user.
 However, the greeting should be short and concise to avoid distracting users from the essential information.

 Another part of the onboarding mission is informing a user about the benefits they get with this product or basic operations they are going to do.
-User research and clearly defined USP of the product will help the creative team to find the effective solution that will highlight the vital points quickly to the users.
+User research and clearly defined USP of the product will help the creative team to find an effective solution that will highlight the vital points quickly to the users.

-One more important aspect of app onboarding is a foundation it lays for the desirability of the product.
+One more important aspect of app onboarding is the foundation it lays for the desirability of the product.
 Well-designed onboarding tutorials engage users to try the beneficial features of the app.
 It helps a user tolerate the first steps into the unknown.
 In addition, onboarding screens provide the first introduction into the style and looks of the app.
 Based on the analysis of the target audience, it may become another hook for user’s interest to see more.
-One more factor to keep in mind is that most users are visually driven and even aesthetically driven creatures: we tend to get interested with what appeals to our ideas of beauty and harmony or sets particular emotions with its visual performance.
+One more factor to keep in mind is that most users are visually driven and even aesthetically driven creatures: we tend to get interested in what appeals to our ideas of beauty and harmony or sets particular emotions with its visual performance.
 So, onboarding screens become a favorable way to activate this approach from the first seconds.